 Log Viewer for Kodi is available in the official Kodi Add-on repository.
 I will show you how to install this add-on.
 Here are the steps.

-#11.
-This is how your Kodi log will look like.
-I am not sure why, but the logs are sorted by older first.
+11. This is how your Kodi log will look like.
+The logs are sorted by oldest first.
 For the most recent logs, you will have to scroll down all the way to the bottom.
 But, you can change how the logs are sorted and view the most recent ones first.

 Enable Debug Logging for More Information on Error

-If Kodi or an add-on is behaving erratically, and you are looking to get help from the experts, you will want to make sure that you provide as much information about the error as possible.
-This helps the trouble-shooters at Kodi Support Forum understand the problem better and offer more relevant solutions.
+If Kodi or an add-on is behaving erratically and you want help from the experts, you should provide as much information about the error as possible.
+This helps the troubleshooters at Kodi Support Forum understand the problem better and offer more relevant solutions.

-Debug logging, when enabled, adds additional information about the error to the Kodi logs.
+When enabled, debug logging adds additional information about the error to the Kodi logs.
 This added information could be vital in resolving the issue.
-So, before you generate the log file using the ‘Log Viewer for Kodi’ or any other add-on, it would be worth your while to Enable Debug Logging.
+So, before you generate the log file using the ‘Log Viewer for Kodi’ or any other add-on, it would be worthwhile to Enable Debug Logging.

 Here is how you can do that:

-You don’t have to concern yourself with this information.
-But, it will add some really useful data to the Kodi log, which the developers or experts at Kodi Support Forum can use to fix the problem at hand.
-All you have to do is reboot Kodi after enabling this option and reproduce the error.
+You don’t have to worry about this information.
+But, it will add some really useful data to the Kodi log, which the developers or experts at Kodi Support Forum can use to fix the problem.
+After enabling this option, you must reboot Kodi and reproduce the error.
 Plenty of new details will be added to the log file.

-I know this additional overlay on top of every Kodi screen could be pretty annoying.
-It might draw your attention away from the content while watching a movie or any other content.
-But, you don’t have to keep the ‘Enable debug logging’ turned on all the time.
+This additional overlay on top of every Kodi screen could be pretty annoying.
+It might distract your attention from the content while watching a movie or other content.
+But you don’t have to keep the ‘Enable debug logging’ turned on all the time.
 Once you have regenerated the error and added more details to the log, you can turn it off again.

 How to Upload Kodi Error Log Directly to Server with Kodi LogFile Uploader

-Log Viewer for Kodi plugin lets you view the logs.
+Log Viewer for the Kodi plugin lets you view the logs.
 That’s good!
-But, what if you had to share the logs at the support forum or an expert?
+But what if you had to share the logs at the support forum or an expert?
 Of course, one way is to locate the log file on the device storage and upload the file to the Kodi support forum.
-This seems like a long-drawn process and often users are not able to locate the log folder.
+This seems like a long-drawn process, and often, users cannot locate the log folder.
 Thankfully, there is an easier way.

 You can upload your logs directly to the server and share the URL with the concerned persons using the ‘Kodi Logfile Uploader’ add-on.
 This add-on is also available on the official Kodi Add-on Repository.

 I will show you how to install and use Kodi Logfile Uploader.
-I have disabled Debug Logging as it hides the icons on the top and the images will not be very clear to you.
-So make sure that you turn Debug Logging on before following the steps below.
+I have disabled Debug Logging as it hides the icons at the top and the images will not be very clear to you.
+So make sure you turn Debug Logging on before following the steps below.

-#5.
-Click ‘Install’ on the next screen (the button in on the bottom right) and like always, wait for the add-on to install.
-When you see the Add-on installed notification on the top right of your screen, it means you are good to go.
+8. As always, wait for the add-on to install.
+When you see the Add-on installed notification at the top right of your screen, it means you are good to go.

-#6.
-Now return to the home screen and navigate to Add-ons > Program Add-ons and you should see the add-on icon here
+9. Now, return to the home screen and navigate to Add-ons > Program Add-ons.
+You should see the add-on icon here.

-#7.
-Open the add-on.
-First, a prompt is displayed asking if you wish to view the logfile or upload it.
-Click ‘View’ to just view the logfile.
-Click ‘Upload’ to upload it.
+10. First, a prompt asks if you wish to view the logfile or upload it.
+Click View to view the logfile, or click Upload to upload it.

 Kodi Error Log: Wrapping Up

-When you bump into a Kodi error you cannot find the solution for, you could seek help from the Kodi Support Forum or any other Kodi expert you may know.
+When you bump into a Kodi error you cannot find the solution, seek help from the Kodi Support Forum or any other Kodi expert you may know.
 There is a fair chance you will be asked for the Kodi log file.
 This file has all the relevant details of the Kodi error and helps find a more accurate solution.
-You can navigate to the kodi.log file through the path I have provided.
+You can navigate to the kodi.log file using the path I have provided.
 However, if you find that a bit long-drawn, you can install the Log Viewer for Kodi and Kodi Logfile Uploader add-ons.

 Related: